System Requirements

 In this case something does not work with your internet browser.

-The Back button does not work
+The Back button doesn't work

 Your browser has a built in Back button, but besides that, Dry Fire Online also has a black Back button in